The benefits of having Indefinite Leave to Remain in the UK

 Unlike ILR holders, British citizens can leave the UK for as long as they like, hold a British passport and vote in UK elections.

 Is there any benefit of applying for the EU Settlement Scheme if I have ILR?

 EEA nationals who were living in the UK before the end of free movement can apply for either settled or pre-settled status under the EU Settlement Scheme to stay in the UK.
 If you are an EEA national with ILR, you do not have to apply for the scheme to stay in the UK, your biometric residence permit will remain valid and show that you have a right to live in the UK.
-ILR and settled status are very similar, they both allow you to reside in the UK without being subject to a time limit.
+ILR and settled status are very similar, they both allow you to live in the UK.
 However, you can still apply for settled status as an EEA ILR holder if you want and there is a benefit to this.